revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Enumeration (or enum) is a value data type in C#.
-It is mainly used to assign the names or string values to integral constants, which make a program easy to read and maintain.
-For example, the 4 suits in a deck of playing cards may be 4 enumerators named Club, Diamond, Heart, and Spade, belonging to an enumerated type named Suit.
+Enumeration (or enum) is a value data type in C#.It is mainly used to assign the names or string values to integral constants, which make a program easy to read and maintain.For example, the 4 suits in a deck of playing cards may be 4 enumerators named Club, Diamond, Heart, and Spade, belonging to an enumerated type named Suit.

 </blockquote>